lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 ![plot of chunk qcplot](figure/qcplot-1.png)

-We advise to visualise the without any annotation (i.e. with `fcol = NULL`) in a first place, before proceeding with data annotation.
+In the first instance we advise one to visualise their data without any annotation (i.e. with `fcol = NULL`), before proceeding with data annotation.
 The identification of well resolved clusters in the data, constitutes an unbiased assessment of the data structure, demonstrating the successful separation of sub-cellular clusters.

 **TODO** There are other dimensionality reduction methods available in the `plot2D` function, which can be parametrised with the `method`